stennety/mywebsite/_posts/2020-06-03-great-lines-the-disagreement-edition.md

 >
 > And when that doesn’t work.
 When it turns out that people have all the same facts that we do and they are pretty smart we move onto a third assumption.
 They know the truth and they are deliberately distorting it for their own malevolent purposes.
 >
-> So this is a catastrophe: our attachment to our own rightness.
+> So this is a catastrophe our: attachment to our own rightness.
 It prevents us from preventing mistakes when we need to and causes us to treat each other terribly.”

 ***